vimchub/vaccineimpact/_posts/2018-10-09-request-for-proposals-MenA-Measles.md

-**Through this open call, we are looking to recruit models for measles and meningitis.**
+**Through this open call, we are looking to recruit models for measles and meningitis A.**

 At a maximum, the Consortium can fund two modelling groups per disease area.
 Current Consortium models in the specified disease areas will be requested to re-apply along with the external groups.